giampaolo/psutil/docs/index.rst

   .. note::

-    the way this class is bound to a process is uniquely via its **PID**.
+    the way this class is bound to a process is via its **PID**.
-    That means that if the process terminates and the OS reuses its PID you may end up interacting with another process.
+    That means that if the process terminates and the OS reuses its PID you may inadvertently end up querying another process.
+To prevent this problem you can use :meth:`is_running()` first.
-    The only exceptions for which process identity is preemptively checked (via PID + creation time) is for the following methods:
+    The only methods which preemptively check whether PID has been reused (via PID + creation time) are:
     :meth:`nice` (set),
     :meth:`ionice`  (set),
     :meth:`cpu_affinity` (set),